Debt to Equity Ratio

 The debt-to-equity ratio is a financial metric that measures the proportion of debt financing relative to shareholders’ equity, indicating how a company funds its operations.

-How is debt-to-equity ratio calculated?
+How is the debt-to-equity ratio calculated?

-It is calculated by dividing total debt by total shareholders’ equity, using the formula: D/E Ratio = Total Debt / Total Shareholders’ Equity.
+It is calculated by dividing total debt by total shareholders’ equity, using the formula D/E Ratio = Total Debt / Total Shareholders’ Equity.

 What does a high debt-to-equity ratio mean?